 Summer RISE Home Page → Information for Students

 Before registering for Summer RISE, it is recommended that students take the Naviance Career Interest Profiler and the Career Cluster Finder to help identify career industries of interest.
 During the registration process, students will be asked to select three career areas of interest in order of preference.
 Students will also be asked about their geographical preferences.
-Program acceptance will be made on a first-come, first-served basis and is subject to host availability.
-While program organizers cannot guarantee that all preferences will be met perfectly, the program seeks to place students with an organization that will teach professional skills that can be used in multiple employment settings.
+Program acceptance will based on industry availability and geographical region.
+While program organizers cannot guarantee that all preferences will be met, the program seeks to place students with an organization that will teach professional skills that can be used in multiple employment settings.
 The main program goal is to help students learn about possible career options and to provide experiences that will be useful to students for any career.

 To access Naviance go to: https://www.montgomeryschoolsmd.org/career-readiness/naviance.aspx then follow the following steps:

 Before starting the registration process, you will need to do the following things:

 1. Create a private email for hosts to contact you about your participation in the Summer RISE 2020 program.